Note: This is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 More Stablecoin Protocols Add Pegging Mechanisms

-UST's de-pegging event may have been a wake-up call for stablecoin issuers tending the stability of their tokens in a bear market.
+UST's de-pegging event may have been a wake-up call for stablecoin issuers tending to the stability of their tokens in a bear market.
 When the bulls are out, market caps are high, and incentives abound, but when the market hibernates, who wants a stablecoin that can't somewhat guarantee it will scrape its way quickly back to $1.00?

 Not every protocol can achieve the deep liquidity DAI has found with optimized positions on Uniswap v3.
 So instead, Magical Internet Money (MIM) has added the ability to adjust interest rates, so it can better incentivize users to restore MIM's peg.

-When the peg falls below $1.00, rates on MIM loans can now be raised, provoking users to repay their loans to avoid higher fees and removing MIM from the market.
+When the peg falls below $1.00, rates on MIM loans can now be raised, incentivizing users to repay their loans to avoid higher fees and removing MIM from the market.
 More scarcity equals a higher price, which helps lift the peg back to parity with USD.

 Tron's USDD, an algorithmic stablecoin that filled the vacuum left by the departure of UST, has recently launched its PSM.